-When you apply to Caltech through the Common App, Apply Coalition, Powered by Scoir, or QuestBridge Application, you will also submit the Caltech Specific Questions (for QuestBridge applicants, these questions come if you become a Match Finalist and you ranked Caltech).
-These questions change annually and are updated and published annually on August 1 when the applications to Caltech go live.
+When you apply to Caltech through the Common App or QuestBridge Application, you will also submit the Caltech Specific Questions (for QuestBridge applicants, these questions come if you become a Match Finalist and you ranked Caltech).
+These questions change annually, are updated, and published in the summer.

 The essays are an opportunity to tell us about yourself in your unique voice.
 There are no right or wrong answers but we do have some advice:

 - Remember, Caltech is an unapologetic STEM institution.
 Literally, there is no way to write about too much STEM in your supplemental questions.
 So lean all the way in on the STEMiest of STEMmy topics (yep, those are made-up words but totally appropriate).
 Review our What We Look For page before you get started.

 - Faculty at Caltech review files of the most competitive applicants.
 So don't worry that your science won't make sense to a lay-person because our faculty with PhDs conducting research that will change the world will understand what you're saying.
 We promise.

 - If there is anything important about who you are, what you've done, or how you've experienced your life - we want to know about it.
 Holistic review means whole person review.
 We're here for whatever you want to share.

 All Fall 2024 applicants will be asked to review Caltech's guidelines on the ethical use of AI before submitting their supplemental essays.